 Opportunities to Take Part in RHSV Programs

-The RHSV runs a monthly lecture series, schools of historical research and excursions – many of these are available free of charge or at a substantial discount.
+The RHSV runs a monthly lecture series, schools of historical research and excursions – many of these events are available free of charge or at a substantial discount.

 Subscription to the Victorian Historical Journal